 Currently, Shadow makes use of a GTX 1080 GPU capable of playing games in 4K at 60Hz or 1080p at 144Hz.
 It makes use of 12GB of DDR4 RAM and gives you access to 256GB of storage so you can have several different titles installed at once.
 Unlike Google Stadia or Project xCloud, you will still have to download and update your games, as Shadow is essentially letting you rent out a high-powered gaming PC remotely.

 Using the Shadow Ghost accessory, you can turn your TV into a Shadow device.
 You can use controllers, keyboards, and other accessories to play your favorite games via Bluetooth.
 You can play games on the go by changing from your home screen to a mobile device without having to take a break to do so.
 Shadow allows you to switch to a different screen while still running the game on your previous screen, meaning you will have zero downtime in between sessions.
-It recommends 15 Mbps for the best possible performance and is compatible with 4G LTE connections if you want to game on the go.
+You will need a 15 Mbps connection for optimal performance, but you can also use a 4G LTE connection to play on the go.

 A Shadow subscription costs a little more than PlayStation Now or Stadia.
 You have the option to pay on a month-to-month basis, which costs $15.
 If you decide to pay for an entire year upfront, it will end up costing less per month at around $12.
 There’s no free trial available, but Shadow does offer a 14-day refund policy.